 How It Works

-The Early College Start program allows eligible high school juniors and seniors residing in the ACC Community College District service area to take up to two ACC courses per semester.
+The Dual Credit program allows eligible high school students residing in the ACC Community College District service area to enroll in college level classes.

 Students can earn college credit by taking ACC classes at their high schools, at any ACC campus, or other ACC location.
 Distance Learning courses also are available.
 In addition to college credit, students may earn credit toward their high school graduation requirements by completing dual credit courses.

 High school students may co-enroll in Austin Community College once they have: